Table of Contents

 - Pros: Incredible financial value with access to premium tools, provides experience with career-relevant software, many offers are free for the duration of your studies.

 - Cons: The lineup of partner offers and their specific terms can change over time.
-Some benefits have time limits or transition to paid plans after an initial free period.
+Some benefits have time limits or convert to paid plans after an initial trial.

-- Quick Tip: After getting verified, review the entire list of offers.
-Prioritize activating tools relevant to your current courses or a specific project you have in mind to maximize their free usage period.
+Quick Tip: After getting verified, review the entire list of offers.
+Prioritize activating tools that match your current courses or a specific project to maximize the free trial period.

 6. Setapp